zoeskan/MCB185/unit2-calculations.md

 ### 25entropy.py ##

-Write a function that calculates the Shannon entropy for nucleotide compositions.
+Write a function that calculates Shannon entropy for nucleotide counts a, c, g,
+t.
 Demonstrate it works using multiple calls.